Fishing at its Best

 Timsbury Fishing standing as it does right at the heart of that ‘golden’ stretch of the River Test that is below Stockbridge and above Romsey, where the likes of Bossington and Mottisfont Abbey lie.

-The fishing is a great combination of the main river and carrier, with all the facilities that you are ever likely to need and comfortable chairs for an afternoon snooze after the rigors of the morning rise!
+The fishing is a great combination of the main river and carrier, with all the facilities that you are ever likely to need and comfortable chairs for an afternoon snooze after the rigours of the morning rise!

 This is a predominately brown trout fishery; the only fish we stock are carefully selected locally from The River Test stock.
 You may catch the occasional itinerant rainbow and in the latter part of the season salmon regularly roll in the deep pools there is always the chance of catching a salmon or even a couple of sea trout.